 Intel Celeron N4000 Benchmark

 The Intel Celeron N4000 benchmark results indicate the chip is among slower notebook CPUs.
 Nevertheless, it is a decent solution for non-demanding day-to-day tasks.
 It’s suitable for light web browsing with a couple of browser tabs opened simultaneously, work in Microsoft Office programs, movie watching, or web conferencing.
 For heavier duties like video editing, notebooks with mid-range and high-end CPUs like the Intel Core i-series are recommended.
 But, these aren’t as cheap as the Celeron N4000-equipped laptops and they must use cooling fans.

 The Intel UHD 600 graphics which is embedded in the N4000 is a very basic graphics processor.
 So, laptops with the Celeron N4000 / UHD 600 can run only the most basic PC games.

-Note: Performance and benchmark scores of the Intel Celeron N4000 may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Celeron N4000 and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.